-- Option 1: Funding of 1.5% of the portfolio's replacement value \$98,838 pa - Option 2: The funding required to achieve the current desired level of service, a condition intervention level of 5 (very poor) for all assets and components \$359,494 pa - Option 3: The funding required to achieve an improved level of service, a condition intervention level of 4 (poor) for all assets and components \$386,228 pa - Option 4: The funding required to achieve a reduced level of service, a condition intervention level of 6 (end of life) for all assets and components \$312,385 pa rabio 2 Scenario Renewal Cost Closing Backlog Closing OSI Option 1 - 1.5% Replacement Value \$1,951,454 \$4,434,312 4.80 Option 2 - Current Desired LoS \$6,872,850 \$0.00 1.11 Option 3 - Improved LoS \$7,697,310 \$0.00 0.78 Option 4 - Reduced LoS \$6,224,100 \$0.00 1.25
+- Option 1: Funding of 1.5% of the portfolio's replacement value to support asset renewals, plus the funding required to carry out the identified 10 year capital works program \$44,261,920 total - Option 2: The funding required to achieve the current desired level of service, a condition intervention level of 5 (very poor) for all assets and components, plus the funding required to carry out the identified 10 year capital works program \$49,142,848 total - Option 3: The funding required to achieve an improved level of service, a condition intervention level of 4 (poor) for all assets and components, plus the funding required to carry out the identified 10 year capital works program \$51,482,808 total - Option 4: The funding required to achieve a reduced level of service, a condition intervention level of 6 (end of life) for all assets and components, plus the funding required to carry out the identified 10 year capital works program \$46,969,440 total

 Results for each option, modelled over a 20-year horizon, are summarised in the following table.
 A lower OSI represents a better average portfolio condition.
-The backlog is calculated based on the total cost of asset renewal not able to be funded under the respective scenario.
+The backlog is calculated based on the on the desired level of service intervention level of condition state 5.
+Year on year, any assets in condition state 5 or worse are considered to be in backlog, calculated as the total cost of renewal not able to be funded under the respective scenario.
 A growing backlog indicates decreasing levels of service and increased risk of asset failure and service disruption.